3-ingredient Peanut Butter Cookies (no egg + vegan)

 – spices, such as cinnamon

-Or you can dip the cookies in chocolate and sprinkle them with crushed peanuts or flaked salt (shown below)!
-Check out my 3 ingredient almond flour shortbread for examples.
+You can also dip the cookies in chocolate and sprinkle them with crushed peanuts or flaked salt (pictured below)!
+Or make them into thumbprint peanut butter jelly cookies.

-I haven't tested this recipe with other types of nut butter but readers have told me that it works!
-Keep in mind that peanut butter is a little more oily than other nut butters so other types of cookies may be drier.
+I haven’t tested this recipe with other types of nut butter but readers have told me it works!
+Remember that peanut butter is a little more oily than other nut butter so any variations may be drier.

 More easy vegan cookie recipes